 Total’s ambition is to become the responsible energy major.
-The Group is committed to contributing to the United Nations Sustainable Development Goals, particularly with regards to those subjects that are connected to climate change and the development of more available and cleaner energy for as many people as possible.
+The Group is committed to contributing to the United Nations Sustainable Development Goals, particularly with regards to those subjects that are connected to climate change and the development of more affordable, more available and cleaner energy for as many people as possible.

 - reducing the greenhouse gas emissions of its operated oil & gas activities including methane emissions;

 - implementing a strategy allowing to reduce the carbon intensity of the energy products used by its customers;